In this page

 How it works

-- The job processes all spaces except the excluded ones (site scope) or only one specific space (space scope).
+Conceptually, the job runs either across all spaces (site scope) or on a single specific space (space scope).

 - It takes the content status scheme used by the space.